Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: Robust image fusion through variational Kalman filter

+and $\beta(\cdot, \cdot)$ is the beta function.
+Note that in this paper we assume all the indicators are independent to each other:

 The auxiliary distributions in \eqref{q_join_est}, $q(\bs_k)$, $q(\bpi_k^m)$ and $q(\bz_k^m)$, are computed by updating them sequentially and iteratively under Bayesian filtering scheme, defined as GVBKF in \cite{li2020robust}.
-For details of the algorithm, please refer to \cite{li2020robust} for its full derivation or Appendices \ref{sec:VBKFdetilas} and \ref{Practicalaspects} for detailed variable model and practical setting up.
+For details of the algorithm, please refer to \cite{li2020robust} for its full derivation and Appendices \ref{Practicalaspects} for detailed practical setting up.